-The Berkeley Hillside ClubThe Berkeley Hillside Club is happy to welcome the New Esterházy Quartet back to our concert series with their final concert of the season at the Club.
-The artists of this celebrated San Francisco Bay Area string ensemble are internationally-known period-instrument and chamber music specialists and have gained a well-deserved reputation for virtuoso playing and interesting programs.
-This concert will feature quartets by Haydn, Schoenberg, and Schubert.
+The Berkeley Hillside Club is pleased to present the New Esterházy Quartet with an exciting new version of their Grand Concert Symphonique series.
+This program will feature symphonic music of Haydn arranged for string quart and featuring guest soloists.
+The artists of this celebrated San Francisco Bay Area string ensemble are internationally-known period instrument and chamber music specialists, and have gained a well-deserved reputation for virtuoso playing and interesting programs.
 Don't miss these remarkable artists performing in our historic and acoustically-excellent hall.

-Kati Kyme - violin
+Lisa Weiss & Kati Kyme - violins

 Anthony Martin - viola